« View All Posts

 Blake has spent over ten years in the trucking industry.
 As an operations manager in the vans division, he works almost exclusively with independent contractors.
 Prior to joining the ATS team, his time was split between less than truckload freight, over-the-road trucking and dock operations.

-As a truck driver, your truck is your “office.”
-And maybe sometimes you just want to leave the keys in the ignition and have a car take you back home.
-Maybe you’re frustrated with your fleet dispatcher, your customers or the job in general.
+For truckers, the cab is your "office."
+If there have been times you've been tempted to leave the keys in the ignition and ride share home, well, I doubt you're alone.
+Maybe you’re frustrated with your fleet dispatcher, your customers, or the job in general.

-As an Operations Manager at Anderson Trucking Service (ATS) I have experienced truck abandonments and the frustrating aftermath.
-I’m here to tell you that abandoning your truck on the side of the road or at a random truck stop will have a significant impact on your finances and your career aspirations as a truck driver.
+As an Operations Manager at Anderson Trucking Service (ATS), I've experienced truck abandonments and the frustrating aftermath.
+I’m here to tell you that abandoning your truck on the side of the road or at a random truck stop will have a significant impact on your finances and your aspirations as a truck driver.

-Keep reading and I’ll tell you exactly why abandoning your truck can mean kissing your trucking career goodbye.
+Keep reading and I’ll tell you exactly why abandoning your truck can mean kissing trucking goodbye.

 What is a Truck Abandonment?